hugoledoux/startinpy/paper/paper.md

 **The z-values are stored and xy-duplicates handled.**
 Some libraries allow us to attach extra information to a vertex, but most often one has to build an auxiliary data structure in Python to manage those.
 Doing so is error-prone, tedious, and makes operations in 3D more complex (eg calculating the slope of an area, calculating the normal of a vertex, estimating the elevation with spatial interpolation, calculating volumes).
-By storing the z values, startinpy allows us to merge vertices that are close to each other (in the xy-plane; the tolerance can be defined by the user) and if there are xy-duplicates, then a user-defined z-value can be kept (eg lowest or highest, depending on the application).
+By storing the z-values, startinpy allows us to merge vertices that are close to each other (in the xy-plane; the tolerance can be defined by the user) and if there are xy-duplicates, then a user-defined z-value can be kept (eg lowest or highest, depending on the application).

 **Extra attributes can be stored in the DT.**
 It is possible to attach extra attributes with each vertex of the terrain.